hotschedules/slate/source/includes/bodhitools/shop.md

 ##Bodhi Shop
-Bodhi Shop (http://tools.bodhi.space/shop) is the where Bodhi Users can install Bodhi certified apps into Bodhi Mobile.
+[Bodhi Shop](http://tools.bodhi.space/shop) is the where Bodhi Users can install Bodhi certified applications into Bodhi Mobile.

-To get started, login to see the apps which are currenly installed.
+To get started, login to see the applications which are currently installed.

 Admin users can add new apps or remove apps.